 Corrective pruning of dead or weakened branches can be done at any time of the year, as it will have little effect on the growth of the tree.
 Pitching, brushcutter and thinning should be done in late autumn or early winter, when the leaves have fallen.
 Pinching, pruning the tip and cutting should be done when the shoots are actively growing in late spring and early summer.
-In the case of conifers, pruning must be completed before the new shoots have hardened (lignified).The cost of extracting a tree depends on several factors, such as the time of year, the health of the tree and ease of access.
+In conifers, pruning must be completed before the new shoots have hardened (lignified).The cost of extracting a tree depends on several factors, such as the time of year, the health of the tree and ease of access.

-If you are adamant about cutting branches, then it would be better to wait until all the leaves fall off, which usually happens during autumn as well.
+If you are adamant about cutting branches, then it would be better to wait until all the leaves fall off, which usually happens during autumn.
 If your tree has a less serious problem, one of the best times to remove them is during the dormant season, between late winter and early spring.
-In addition to the time of year, the cost of removing a tree also depends on the size, location and requirements.
-It's just that the cost and time could increase a little due to the extra effort needed with the leaves of the tree.
-In addition, if you plan to remove only a few rotten or diseased branches, the dormant season is the best time.
-So when you choose a time to cut down trees or some of their branches, make sure it's a time when no one is around in the area so that no one gets hurt.
+In addition to the time of year, the cost of removing a tree also depends on its size, location and requirements.
+It's important to take care of your trees by knowing when to prune them and when to cut some of their branches.

+If you plan to remove only a few rotten or diseased branches, the dormant season is also the best time.
+When it comes to cutting down trees or some of their branches, make sure it's a time when no one is around in the area so that no one gets hurt.
 It's important to take into account all factors before deciding when to cut down a tree.